2022 Shah Cheragh attack

-The Shah Cheragh attack (حمله به حرم شاهچراغ) was a mass shooting that occurred on 26 October 2022 at Shah Cheragh mosque, a Shia pilgrimage site in Shiraz in southern Iran, in which at least 13 people were killed.
+The Shah Cheragh attack (حمله به حرم شاهچراغ) was a terrorist attack that occurred on 26 October 2022 at Shah Cheragh mosque, a Shia pilgrimage site in Shiraz in southern Iran, in which at least 13 people were killed.

-The Islamic State claimed responsibility for the attacks.
+The Islamic State claimed responsibility for the attack.
 Iranian authorities condemned the attacks and accused the protestors of Mahsa Amini's death of paving the way for such attacks to occur.

+On 8 July 2023, two men were executed for their involvement in the attack.

 Background

 Iran is a Shia Islamic theocracy that has suffered from terrorist attacks by Sunni Islamists and separatists in the past.
 In April 2022, two Shia clerics were stabbed to death in Mashhad; the perpetrator was allegedly a radical Sunni Uzbek.
 In 2017, ISIS bombed the mausoleum of Ruhollah Khomeini.
-In 2008, another bombing in a mosque in Shiraz killed 14.
+In 2008, a bombing in a mosque in Shiraz killed 14 people.

 Attack

-On 26 October 2022, either 13 or 15 people were killed in a mass shooting at Shah Cheragh mausoleum in Shiraz, Fars province, Iran.
+On 26 October 2022, 15 people were killed in a mass shooting at Shah Cheragh mausoleum in Shiraz, Fars province, Iran.
 The Iranian semi-official Tasnim News Agency stated that children were among the dead.

 The three attackers are described by Iranian state media as appearing to be takfiri terrorists.
-Two attackers have been arrested; the other is at large.
+Two attackers were arrested after the attack; the other remained at large.
 Later the same day, Islamic State reportedly claimed responsibility for the attack.
 The Iranian authorities stated that the attackers were not Iranian nationals.
+Another suspected participant, an ISIS–K leader who allegedly facilitated the attack, was arrested on May 15.

 Conflicting reports from the local judiciary chief suggest that only one terrorist was involved.